Key Takeaways

 Reality checks are deliberate tests to determine whether you're awake or dreaming.
 The goal is to build a habit so automatic that you perform it IN your dreams, triggering lucidity when the check "fails."

-The concept is simple: certain things behave differently in dreams than in waking life.
-Text changes when you look away.
+The concept is simple: certain things can behave differently in dreams than in waking life.
+Text may change when you look away.
 Your hands might have extra fingers.
-You can breathe through a pinched nose.
-If you habitually test these, you'll eventually test them while dreaming - and realize you're asleep.
+You may breathe through a pinched nose.
+If you habitually test these, you increase the chance of noticing them while dreaming.

 The Cognitive Science Behind Reality Checks